 - late: parenchymal loss and enlargement of the ventricles

-The white matter necrosis often occurs in a characteristic distribution with the pattern being dorsal and lateral to the lateral ventricles and with involvement of the centrum semiovale, the optic (trigone and occipital horns) and acoustic (temporal horn) radiations.
+The white matter necrosis often occurs in a characteristic distribution with the pattern being dorsal and lateral to the lateral ventricles and with the involvement of the centrum semiovale, the optic (trigone and occipital horns) and acoustic (temporal horn) radiations.

 On ultrasound, hyperechoic areas are firstly identified in a distinctive fashion in the periventricular area, more often at the peritrigonal area and in an area anterior and lateral to the frontal horns (periventricular white matter should be less echogenic than the choroid plexus).